Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Introduction

-In theoretical quantum optics semiclassical descriptions have shown to be useful to simulate the dynamics of interacting bosons \cite{sinatra_truncated_2002,polkovnikov_quantum_2003}.
-Unfortunately much less experience with semiclassics for fermions exists and only recently some method development in this direction was reported \cite{lacroix_ultrafast_2014,davidson_semiclassical_2017}.
-These developments naturally raise the question which quantum effects are captured by a semiclassical treatment of lattice fermions and if such an approach is also useful in 2d.
-In this text we therefore adopt one of these recent developments, the fermionic truncated Wigner approximation (fTWA) and apply it to the well-understood problem of the interaction quench in the Hubbard model, which we consider on a two-dimensional lattice.
-After a review of the method, we combine it with an explicit semiclassical expansion parameter and present perturbative as well as numerical results in order to shed some light on these questions.
+In theoretical quantum optics, semiclassical descriptions have shown to be useful to simulate the dynamics of interacting bosons~\cite{Sinatra2002,Polkovnikov2002,Polkovnikov2003}.
+Unfortunately, much less experience with semiclassics for fermions exists and only recently some method development in this direction was reported~\cite{Ayik2008,Lacroix2014,Lacroix2014a,Davidson2017}.
+These developments naturally raise the question which quantum effects are captured by a semiclassical treatment of lattice fermions and if such an approach is useful in two (and higher) spatial dimensions.
+In this text we adopt one of these recent developments, the fermionic truncated Wigner approximation (fTWA) and apply it to the well-understood problem of the quench from zero to weak interaction strength in the Hubbard model~\cite{Moeckel2008,Moeckel2009,Moeckel2010,Eckstein2009,Hamerla2014}, which we implement on a square lattice.
+The interaction quench problem is very suitable for method benchmarking since it shows correlation-induced physics on well-separated timescales.
+Fig.~\ref{fig:hub_quench-sketch} shows a sketch of the basic phenomenology: At initial time, the occupation numbers $n(\epsilon_k)$ of the electrons follow the box-shaped Fermi-Dirac distribution function for zero temperature.
+After the sudden switch-on of a weak interaction, the electrons become dressed and the early-time dynamics is characterized by dephasing into the quasi-particle basis.
+During the dephasing dynamics, the discontinuity $\Delta n_\textrm{ F} = n(\epsilon_{k_\textrm{ F}} - 0) - n(\epsilon_{k_\textrm{ F}} + 0)$ at the Fermi surface shrinks but remains nonzero.
+The timescale of the dephasing dynamics scales like $\sim U^{-2}$, while the scattering of the quasi-particles, which ultimately leads to thermalization, happens on a slower timescale $\sim U^{-4}$.
+This timescale separation implies the formation of a characteristic “prethermalization plateau” in the time dependent $\Delta n_\textrm{ F}(t)$ before the thermalization dynamics dominates.

+The guiding question of this paper is therefore, which regimes of the above-described dynamics can be captured by the semiclassical approach.
+After introducing the method, we will combine it with an explicit semiclassical expansion parameter and present perturbative analytical as well as numerical results in order to shed some light on the range of validity of the fTWA method.